wighawag/hardhat-deploy/README.md

 };
 ```

-Note that for the second invokation, this deployment will not be executed from the specified `from: deployer` as otherwise these tx will always fails.
+Note that for the second invocation, this deployment will not be executed from the specified `from: deployer` as otherwise these tx will always fail.
 It will instead be automatically executed from the proxy's current owner (in that case : `greeterOwner`)

 Now, it is likely you do not want to locally handle the private key / mnemonic of the account that manage the proxy or it could even be that the `greeterOwner` in question is a multi sig.
 As such that second invocation will throw an error as it cannot find a local signer for it.